puppetlabs/puppet-docs/source/puppetdb/1/connect_puppet_master.markdown

 If your puppet master isn't running Puppet from a supported package, you will need to install the plugins manually:

-* [Download the PuppetDB source code][puppetdb_download]; unzip it, and navigate into the resulting directory in your terminal.
+* [Download the PuppetDB source code][puppetdb_download], unzip it and navigate into the resulting directory in your terminal.
-* Run `sudo cp -R puppet/lib/puppet /usr/lib/ruby/site_ruby/1.8/puppet` --- replace the second path with the path to your Puppet installation if you have installed it somewhere other than `/usr/lib/ruby/site_ruby`.
+* Run `sudo cp -R puppet/lib/puppet /usr/lib/ruby/site_ruby/1.8/puppet`.
+Replace the second path with the path to your Puppet installation if you have installed it somewhere other than `/usr/lib/ruby/site_ruby`.

 ## Step 2: Edit Config Files